 Sarah M. Kaufman is Digital Manager at the NYU Rudin Center for Transportation, where she researches, advocates for and educates about cutting-edge technologies in transportation.
 She focuses on crowdsourcing, open data and social media in urban transportation systems.
-Ms. Kaufman manages the Rudin Center's web presence at NYURudinCenter.com and created the popular Short Talks, Big Ideas event series, an exchange of innovate projects and ideas between transportation thinkers and practitioners.
+Ms. Kaufman created the popular Short Talks, Big Ideas event series, an exchange of innovative projects and ideas between transportation thinkers and practitioners, and manages the Rudin Center's web presence at NYURudinCenter.com.

 Ms. Kaufman earned a Master of Urban Planning from NYU’s Wagner School in 2005, specializing in infrastructure, transportation and telecommunications, and wrote an award-winning thesis designing a bus arrival time signage system.
 She earned her BA from Washington University in St. Louis, majoring in science writing and concentrating in computer science.
 She is a font of useless NYC transit trivia.

 In 2011, the New York State Legislature approved and Governor Andrew Cuomo signed into law the New York State Infrastructure Investment Act.
 The new law authorized five state agencies – the Department of Transportation, the Department of Environmental Conservation, the Office of Parks, Recreation and Historic Preservation, the New York State Thruway Authority, and the New York State Bridge Authority – to manage the delivery of construction projects using a method known in the industry as “Design-Build.”